Usage Patterns

 Pattern 2 - Process Chain

-• Purpose: Represent complex processes, consisting of simultaneous and serial subprocesses.
+• Purpose: Represent processes, consisting of simultaneous and serial subprocesses.

 • Core Properties: